pronamic/wp-eisma-profiles-exporter/readme.txt

 == Installation ==

-Upload the Eisma Profile Exporter folder to your wp-content/plugins folder.
+Upload the Eisma Profiles Exporter folder to your wp-content/plugins folder.

 == Screenshots ==